The Met Origins

 Individual journeys

 Provenance arcs make individual stories legible.
-The Kushite Pharaoh, for instance, traces a path from Egypt and Sudan to New York, then to The Hague, then back to New York.
-The Crown of the Virgin of the Immaculate Conception travels from Colombia through Chicago, New York, London, and Amsterdam before reaching the Met.
+The Crown of the Virgin of the Immaculate Conception, for instance, travels from Colombia through Chicago, New York, London, and Amsterdam before reaching The Met in New York.
 These are not narrative claims; they are the documented ownership chains the Met itself publishes.

 These patterns are descriptive.
 They are a record of how the collection was formed (through acquisition, donation, and the history of the global art market) rather than a verdict on what the collection should contain.